axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakerb">Which will result in higher levels of returns thir fiscal year than last fiscal year.</div>
  <div>
   <div class="_speakera">I see that your mind is made up and my participation is cosmetic.
 I came prepared for that.</div>
-  <div class="_commentary">David took out an envelope and pushed it towards the power end of the table.</div>
+  David took out an envelope and pushed it towards the power end of the table.
   <div class="_speakerac">This is my letter of resignation.
 You can send my stuff to my house, later on.
 Or keep it, it doesn&rsquo;t matter.</div>
  </div>
  <div class="_speakerb">David, calm down.
 We are not accepting&hellip;</div>